mmseng/AislingMatHelper/README.md

 Depends on the value of `CargoCapacity`.
 Default is `F3`.
 i.e. This just holds the right arrow for roughly as long as it should take to deliver your whole payload before confirming.
-You must manually highlight the approriate material selection first, because the menu order is depends on several factors.
+You must manually highlight the approriate material selection first, because the menu order depends on several factors.

 ### Kill
 Kills the script.